 Light bleeding with mucus suggests bloody show of labor.

 Sudden, painless bleeding with bright red blood suggests placenta previa or vasa previa.

-Dark red clotted blood suggests abruptio placentae or uterine rupture.
+Dark red clotted blood suggests placental abruption or uterine rupture.

-A tense, contracted, tender uterus suggests abruptio placentae.
+A tense, contracted, tender uterus suggests placental abruption.

 An atonic or abnormally shaped uterus with abdominal tenderness suggests uterine rupture.